June 14, 2010

 In short, it is small relief that neither the ECRI Weekly Leading Index nor our recession risk Aunt Minnie have provided confirming evidence of a double dip, because both would require rather minimal extensions of their recent deterioration to go to a hard warning.

 As of last week, the Market Climate for stocks remained characterized by unfavorable valuations and unfavorable market action, holding the Strategic Growth Fund to a fully hedged investment stance.
-In this position, the primary source of day-to-day fluctuations in the Fund is the difference in performance between the stocks held by the Fund and the indices we use to hedge (the S&P 500, Russell 2000 and Nasdaq 100).
+In this position (provided that our long-put/short-call index option combinations have identical strike prices and expirations), the primary source of day-to-day fluctuations in the Fund is the difference in performance between the stocks held by the Fund and the indices we use to hedge (the S&P 500, Russell 2000 and Nasdaq 100).

 The somewhat oversold condition of the market on a short-term basis may soften the impression that there is any urgency to risk management here.
 I think that could be a mistake.
 It's worth repeating that if you are following a disciplined investment program and your asset allocation is constructed to weather a wide range of potential risks, I would prefer that you ignore my views and do nothing.
 But if your investment security or future plans would be unacceptably affected by a further, possibly substantial market loss, and particularly if you'll need the funds in a short number of years, I would suggest getting your risk exposure to the point where you can tolerate negative market outcomes.